 A statement is important, but we also need to go beyond words.
 SIOP is exploring several possible actions to further address racism at work.
 If you have any ideas and/or resources, I would like to hear about them (please send to Tracy Vanneman at firstname.lastname@example.org).

 SIOP President Georgia T. Chao & the SIOP Executive Board

-Update: The SIOP Executive Board has also published this Statement of Support for Programs to Improve Diversity and Inclusion to address the Executive Order curtailing workforce training and activities focused on certain D&I topics, approaches, and perspectives.
+Update: The SIOP Executive Board has also published this Statement of Support for Programs to Improve Diversity and Inclusion to address President Trump's Executive Order curtailing workforce training and activities focused on certain D&I topics, approaches, and perspectives.
 President Biden revoked this executive order on January 20, 2021.